As parents, we would do anything for our kids.

 The research behind this says that during times of anxiety, there is a rapid dump of chemicals that goes into your child’s brain for survival.
 The prefrontal cortex (the logical part) of your child’s brain gets put on hold, while their emotional brain takes over.
 Basically, this means is that it is VERY HARD for your child to think logically when they are anxious.
 This is why, when you are trying to reason with them, nothing seems to stick.
 They aren’t ignoring you!

-Instead of reacting to your child’s worries by saying “that won’t happen” or becoming anxious with them, I want to encourage you to try to Our Mama Village’s PAUSE method.
+Instead of reacting to your child’s worries by saying “that won’t happen” or becoming anxious with them, I want to encourage you to try Nurtured First’s PAUSE method.

 When your child tells you they are worried, PAUSE: